mailjet/laravel-mailjet/docs/index.md

     composer require mailjet/laravel-mailjet

-Then, you need to add some informations in your configuration files
+Then, you need to add some informations in your configuration files.
+You can find your Mailjet API key/secret [here](https://app.mailjet.com/account/api_keys).

 * In the providers array add the service providers you want to use, for example: